vishesh-kumar-singh/PDF-Chatbot/README.md

 # PDF Data Extraction and Search

 A Streamlit-based application that allows users to upload PDF documents and perform intelligent searches by asking queries about the required information.
-This project demonstrates an innovative approach to document search and retrieval without relying on Large Language Models (LLMs).
+This project demonstrates an application of concept of **RAG** combined with other traditional search methods.

 ## Project Challenge

-The key challenge of this project was to develop an effective document search system without using any LLM frameworks.
+The key challenge of this project was to develop an effective document search system.
 Instead of leveraging pre-trained models like GPT or BERT, we implemented a hybrid approach that combines:

 - Semantic search using lightweight sentence transformers
 - Traditional information retrieval with BM25